Training and Education Equivalency

 Pharmacy Graduates from Countries Other than France

-International pharmacy graduates (IPGs) who want to practise in the province of Quebec are invited to enrol in Pharmacists’ Gateway Canada.
+International pharmacy graduates (IPGs) who want to practise in the province of Quebec may enrol in Pharmacists’ Gateway Canada if necessary.

 After enrolling, they will need to submit the required information for an assessment of their education and training.